This Amount Is All The Marketing Budget You Need

 To look at where the money’s going, The CMO Spend Survey provides context.

-Digital accounts for 80% of marketing channel budgets in 2020 across paid, owned, and earned channels.
+Digital accounts for 80% of marketing channel budgets across paid, owned, and earned channels.
 Digital advertising has the most significant chunk of companies’ budgets, followed by social, website, SEO, and mobile marketing.

 This survey doesn’t ask about content marketing spend, which could fall under the website and SEO categories.
 The ANA (Association of National Advertisers) recently released a report, Growth and Opportunities in Content Marketing.
-Based on a 2019 survey, the data showed a 73% increase in content marketing spend in the past two years.
+The data showed a 73% increase in content marketing spend in the past two years.
 It also projects a 42% further increase in the next two years.

 Brands are showing a commitment to content marketing with substantial dollars, but are they really getting positive returns?
 Much of that has to do with if they are properly following the tenets of content marketing.
 The ANA report found that 59% of the respondents lack actionable insights with current content performance metrics.